FS-Academy-Xi/phase-1-array-iterator-methods/README.md

 ## Why Use JavaScript's Iterator Methods?

-Imagine that we have a collection of Flatbook user objects in an array:
+Imagine that we have a collection of Axibook user objects in an array:

 ```js
 const users = [